RGB & HSL Color Converter

 The converter runs entirely in your browser, so the math happens locally and your input stays on your device.
 That makes the page lightweight and dependable for classroom use, design reviews, or offline reference.
 It is also a good reminder that color conversions are not magic.
 They follow clear formulas, a few conventions, and some important assumptions about the color space being used.

-How to Use
+How to Use This RGB and HSL Converter

-Use the first form when you already know the red, green, and blue channel values.
+Use the RGB form when you already know the red, green, and blue channel values.
 Enter three comma-separated numbers such as 255,128,0 and press RGB to HSL.
 The result area will show a compact table with hue, saturation, and lightness, and the preview box below it will update to the converted color.
-RGB channels are typically expected to fall between 0 and 255.
+RGB channels are expected to fall between 0 and 255.
 The parser is intentionally simple, so the clearest input format is plain comma-separated values with no labels.

 In practice, many people use the tool as a learning loop.
 Enter an RGB color, study the HSL result, then make a small mental prediction before converting back.
 Over time, you start to recognize patterns: warm oranges cluster around low hue angles, fully saturated primaries often land near 50% lightness, and muted colors move inward toward lower saturation.
 That kind of repeated comparison is often more valuable than memorizing formulas alone.